-At Wembley Dental Clinic in Parksville, we offer a full range of restorative dental services including gum therapy, bridges and same-day crowns.
+At Wembley Dental Clinic in Parksville, we offer a range of restorative dental services including gum therapy, bridges and same-day crowns.

 Restorative dental care includes any dental procedure that aims to restore the normal function and appearance of your smile.

 By repairing structural problems such as damaged or missing teeth, our dentists can help restore your oral health and your smile.